Table of content

 4.2 Create a new database:

-- Database name: Create a new database for TYPO3.
-It is recommended to use UTF-8 encoding for compatibility.
+- Database Name: Create a new database for TYPO3.
+It is recommended, UTF-8 encoding for matching.

-- Create new user: Create a new user for the database and assign them full rights for this database.
-Make a note of the username, password and database name - you will need these for the installation.
+- Create new user: Create a new user for the database.
+Give it full rights for this database.
+Make a note of the user name, password and database name - you will need these for the installation.

 Step 5: Start TYPO3 installation